The .com Monopoly: 1.36 Billion Hostnames, 42.7% of the Internet, and Why Nothing Else Comes Close

 Metric Value

-The cost to operate the .com registry is estimated at $1.00-$3.50 per domain per year.
-Competitive bids for comparable registry operations — like India's .in TLD — came in at $0.70-$1.65 per domain.
-The American Economic Liberties Project estimates a fair market wholesale price for .com at $0.87-$4.37, compared to the actual $10.26.
-That gap — roughly $6.73 per domain in excess margin — generates what the Project calls a "$383 million annual windfall to shareholders."
+The cost to operate the .com registry is estimated at roughly $1–$3.50 per domain per year, against a wholesale price of $10.26.
+Competitive bids for comparable registry operations — like India's .in TLD — have historically come in at $0.70–$1.65 per domain.
+The American Economic Liberties Project has estimated a fair-market wholesale price for .com well below the actual $10.26.
+The gap between the operating cost and the wholesale price is the monopoly rent, and it scales directly with the registry base — a base our dataset shows underpins 42.7% of all observed hostnames.

 Period Wholesale Price Event